-Over the course of the 20th century shopfronts changed in response to the rise of chain stores as well as the introduction of new materials and a desire to maximise display windows and adverts in an ever more competitive market.
-Many mid to late 20th century shopfronts have a style and character of their own and can be distinctive pieces of architecture in their own right.
+2.4 Not all buildings or shopfronts are traditional.
+Over the course of the 20th century shopfronts changed in response to the introduction of new materials and a desire to maximise display windows and adverts in an ever more competitive market.
+Many later 20th century shopfronts have a style and character of their own and can be distinctive pieces of architecture in their own right.